 How to Store Food In Mylar Bags

 Last week I was sealing some food in Mylar bags and I was trying to remember if I’d ever made a post on this topic.
 I searched my own site and was surprised to find I hadn’t.
-(Although I did share some good videos about it in the posts Using Buckets for Food Storage and Sealing Mylar Bags.)
+(Although I did share some good videos about it in the post, Using Buckets for Food Storage.)
 Many preppers have different methods and preferences when using Mylar bags, and I’ll mention those, but in this post I’m going to walk you through what I did.

 Step 1: Buy some long-term foods.
 If you can afford to buy food from distributors like Nitro-Pak, good for you.
 They have some great MRE’s and freeze-dried food which of course is pretty easy to prepare.
 But frankly, most of us (myself included) are better off going to Costco, Sam’s Club, or Walmart when stocking up on food.
 Sometimes you can even find great deals at dollar stores or your local grocery store.
 I do most of my shopping at Winn-Dixie and they often have buy one, get one deals.
 Last week I saw some rice so I snatched it up.
 Here are some pics of things I got at Winn-Dixie and Sam’s Club.

-BTW, those instant hashbrowns are great.
+By the way, those instant hashbrowns are delicious.
 You just let them sit in hot water for 15 minutes, then throw them on a greased skillet over a fire for five minutes.
-Deelish.